 - 1 cinnamon stick

-- Add 2–3 Tbsp olive oil in a large pot.
-In medium heat, add the onion.
-Season with a pinch of salt.
+- Add 2–3 tablespoons olive oil in a large pot.
+In medium heat, add the onion—season with a pinch of salt.
 Stir and sauté until onion is translucent.
 Add the garlic and stir.

 - Add the celery and carrots.
 Stir well.
-Add 2 tbsp of tomato paste.
-Stir everything well and season with salt, fresh ground pepper and a generous pinch of dry oregano.
-Add the bay leaf.
+Add 2 tablespoons of tomato paste.
+Stir everything well and season with salt, fresh ground pepper, and one tablespoon of dry oregano.
+Add the bay leaf, cloves, and thyme leaves.
 Keeping sautéing for 2-3 min and let flavors develop.

 - Add 1/2 cup water, add the bouillon, stir everything well and lower heat.
 Simmer for 15 min or so.

-- Increase heat to medium and add the ground beef.
+- Increase heat to medium and add the ground meat.
 Break the meat with a wooden spoon to avoid large chunks.
-Brown the beef all over.
+Brown the ground meat all over.

-- Add the wine.
+- Add one cup red wine.
 Increase heat to high and let the alcohol evaporate for 1-2 minutes.

-- The more the sauce cooks the better it will taste.
-If you can afford 3-4 hours of simmer you will discover a deep, wonderful flavor in your ragu.
+- The more the sauce slow cooks, the better it will taste.
+If you can afford 3-4 hours of simmer, you will discover a deep, wonderful flavor in your sauce.